Claiming the Federal Adoption Tax Credit for 2011

 Taxpayers should review 2011 Form 8839 instructions (download PDF • view HTML) very carefully to be sure that they apply for the credit correctly.
 Taxpayers are required to file taxes by mail rather than electronically and have to submit certain documentation with the return.

-The IRS seems to be reviewing the majority of adoption tax credit applications.
+The IRS seems to be reviewing the majority of adoption tax credit applications for 2011 since they credit was refundable.
 The review process is often lengthy, with many parents waiting months to hear from the IRS and even longer before they received their refund.
 In many cases, parents have to resubmit documentation of the adoption and either proof of expenses or special needs determination.

 Parents will need to prove the adoption by providing the IRS with a copy of the adoption decree with the official seal visible.
 Families who adopted a child with special needs must also provide a copy of one of the following: (1) the adoption assistance agreement, (2) a lettter certifying that the child has been approved for adoption assistance, and (3) a letter from the state or county child welfare agency stating that the child has been determined to have special needs.